kalvinparker/secure-gemini/README.md

 ## What is included

-- `Dockerfile` — audited build that performs `apk` upgrades, updates `npm`, creates a non-root user, installs dependencies from `package.json`, runs `npm audit`, and sets the `ENTRYPOINT` to `npx gemini`.
+- **`Dockerfile**: audited build that performs `apk` upgrades, updates `npm`, creates a non-root user, installs dependencies from `package.json`, runs `npm audit`, and sets the `ENTRYPOINT` to `npx gemini`.
-- `package.json` — minimal file with a dependency on `@google/gemini-cli`.
+- **`package.json`**: minimal file with a dependency on `@google/gemini-cli`.
 - **`.github/workflows/`**: Contains one authoritative workflow:
     - **`build-and-scan.yml`**: Builds and scans every pull request.
 Securely publishes a new versioned image to a container registry upon the creation of a GitHub Release.
 - **`.github/dependabot.yml`**: Configuration for automated dependency updates.
 - **`SECURITY.md`**: The official security policy for the project.

-- The Dockerfile runs `npm audit` during build.
+-- The Dockerfile runs `npm audit` during build.
 In CI you may want to tune the audit policy or run more advanced supply-chain scanning.
-- The image runs as a non-root user.
+-- The image runs as a non-root user.
 Confirm that any filesystem paths and environment variables used by `gemini` are writable by `appuser`.

 ## Image summary (from last local scan)